 Undeterred and with the aid of several bottles of thought accelerant the team changed the name to Time Disciple.
 Apparently there were other names that didn’t leave the cutting room floor.

 Time Disciple launched in 1990 and was immediately picked up by a bunch of forward thinking organizations who understood the need for total time capture, powerful reporting and the ability to interface to existing systems.
 Over the next 18 years, Time Disciple became the go to guys for Local Government, Central Government and medium sized organizations who had a need for complete time capture.

-The years past, time was recorded and life was good.
+The years passed, time was recorded, and life was good.
 There were rumours about the intraweb and how it was the next big thing.
-Larry decided that yachts were cool, Steve reinvented the Walkman and then cunningly whacked an aerial in it and all the cool kids thought he was hip, Microsoft decided that games were the new frontier and social virility was no longer just a description of a good weekend.
+Larry decided yachts were cool, Steven reinvented the Walkman and then cunningly whacked an aerial in it and all the cool kids through he was hip.
+Microsoft decided that games were the new frontier and social virility was no longer just a description of a good weekend.

-In 2008 the boys at Time Disciple said – you know there might be something in this whole Web / Cloud / Rich Internet / Software as a Service smart phone thing.
-Because John Hill and Trevor Grey were still standing and because they still had their time machine they ripped back in time and grabbed the best ideas and the best innovations from the past 20 years.
-Then they took all that knowledge to the bright but not so young things at Rad3.
-In 2008 Time Disciple became ProjectPartner – the team (and the clients) gazed upon this new software and saw that it was great.
+In 2008 the boys at Time Disciple said - you know there might be something in this whole Web/Cloud/Rich Internet/Software as a Service smart phone thing.
+Because John Hill and Trevor Grey were still standing and because they still had their time machine, they ripped back in time and grabbed the best ideas and the best innovations from the past 20 years.
+They then took all that knowledge to the bright but not so young things at Rad3.
+In 2008 Time Disciple became ProjectPartner - the team (and the clients) gazed upon this new software and saw that it was great.